GWeindel/hmp/README.md

-We see that, to the exception of the first stage (a weird result currently under investigation).
-Every other stage gets nicely recovered evn on a by-trial basis!
+We see that, to the exception of the first stage (a weird result currently under investigation), every other stage gets nicely recovered even on a by-trial basis!

 ### Follow-up